Arrest without warrant

 The common law police power to conduct a ‘safety and evidence search’ following arrest includes the power to require a person to remove their clothing, if the circumstances require it.
 However, searches involving the removal of underwear should be rare (see DPP v Tupper VSC 285).

 The Chief Commissioner of the Victorian Police has issued instructions setting out the policy and powers governing searches by police officers:

-Search of a person – a procedure for the Compulsory sharing of facts and documents between parties before a case is heard in court. of evidence, concealed weapons or other articles with which the person being searched may cause mischief, e.g. injury, damage or to effect an escape.(Victoria Police Manual, operations 105–1: searches of persons)
+Search of a person – a procedure for the discovery of evidence, concealed weapons or other articles with which the person being searched may cause mischief, e.g. injury, damage or to effect an escape.(Victoria Police Manual, operations 105–1: searches of persons)